fluvio-community/hello-dagi/README.md

-# hello-dagi
+# hello-dai
-Hello dAGI - Decentralized Artificial General Intelligence
+Hello dAI - Decentralized Artificial Intelligence

 # idea
 What can we do with a blazing fast distrbitued streaming platform, real time data markets from Solana, and Generative AI?